Dietary fibre can be a real burden in the dog’s diet. But, is grain free dog food an option?

 In principle, these feeds differ primarily in the amount of water they contain within the mix.

-Wet food contains between 60 and 80% water with dry food only having between 3 and 12%.
-It is logical that grain-free dry food is therefore longer lasting than grain-free wet food.
+Wet food contains between 60-80% water with dry food only having between 3-12%.
+It’s logical that grain-free dry food has a longer lasting than grain-free wet food.
 Many dog owners see feeding dry food an advantage as it is cleaner compared to a dog eating wet food.

-On the other hand, a dog takes more moisture with the wet food and does not have to drink as much as someone who only gets dry food.
+On the other hand, a dog takes in more moisture with the wet food and does not have to drink as much as a dog which only gets dry food.
 This can be especially important in older dogs, who often lose their sense of thirst overtime.